szczyglis-dev/py-gpt/README.md

 the API website and engage with the application responsibly.
 Activating plugins, such as Web Search, may consume additional tokens that are not displayed in the main window.

-**Always monitor your actual token usage on the OpenAI, Google, Anthropic, etc. websites.**
+**Always monitor your actual token usage on the OpenAI, Google, Anthropic, xAI, etc. websites.**

 ---

 # CHANGELOG

 ## Recent changes:

+**2.7.12 (2026-02-06)**

+- xAI SDK upgraded to v1.6.1.
+- Added video generation support in xAI provider.
+- Added new models: grok-imagine-image and grok-imagine-video.
+- UI improvements and smoother navigation between tabs and columns.
+- Optimized adding attachments.
+Added options to attach an attachment only once (if the API stores messages on its side), and an option to force attaching an attachment only once.
+- Updated libraries.

 **2.7.11 (2026-02-05)**